max-kov/pool/README.md

 Download [python 3.5](https://www.python.org/downloads/release/python-353/) with [pip](https://docs.python.org/3/installing/index.html#pip-not-installed) then [add python to the path variable](https://superuser.com/a/143121) and run
 ```
-python3 -m pip install -r requirements.txt
+python -m pip install -r requirements.txt
 ```
 in the *administrator* cmd in the game folder to install the dependencies.
 Finally, start `main.py` to run the game.
+You might have to use `python3` instead of `python` depending if you have python2 installed.
+To check that you are using the right vesrion, write `python` in the console to see what version is used.

 ## Running the tests

-To run the tests we will need extra modules.
-Run
+You can always see the results of the latest build [here](https://travis-ci.org/max-kov/pool).
+If you want to run the tests yourself, we will need extra modules.
+(On linux) Run
 ```
 pip3 install -r test_requirements.txt
 ```